nfisher1226/agis/README.md

 ### Directives
 Each directive is looked up via a key, which is the path which it applies to.
-- Allow - whether or not to allow access to this path.
+- Allow(bool) - whether or not to allow access to this path.
 If not set, all files in the document tree under the server root are allowed.
 If set to false, all files under this path are disallowed.
-- Alias - Serves files requested for this path from a different path.
+- Alias(path) - Serves files requested for this path from a different path.
 This is handled by the server transparently to the client.
 - Redirect - Any request for this specific path will be sent a redirect to the new location, to be handled by the client.